ArthurChenCoding/State-Estimation-and-Localization-for-Self-Driving-Cars/README.md

 This project applied the Error-State Extended Kalman Filter (ES-EKF) on state estimation pipeline to enhence the accuracy and reliability of the motion model.

 ![flow chart](flow_chart.png)
+Credit: Toronto University for Institution of Aerospace Engineering

 ## Installation